Anna Kennedy: Training

 Kennedy also provides training for the National Society for the Prevention of Cruelty to Children and Childline with regards to the disability bullying issue and create awareness about autism all over the UK.

 Not Stupid

 In 2009, Kennedy wrote a book titled Not Stupid, which was about the struggle she had to set up the school for her children.

-Based on the story of a mother who fights to rescue the lives of her children from autism, this bestselling biography is available on Amazon.
+The book is based on the story of a mother who fights to rescue the lives of her children from autism.

 DVD

 In 2011 she released a fitness DVD, Step in The Right Direction.
 It has been launched in Birmingham at the British Institute of Learning Disabilities Conference.

 Daisy Chain

 Kennedy accepted a role as patron in a bid to boost the profile of a charity called the Daisy Chain Charity that helps support families with autistic children.
 She has visited Calf Fallow farm, the home of Daisy Chain, to meet staff and see for herself the work being done there.

 "This is really very good, I am very impressed", she said afterwards.
 "The space available here is fantastic and just what is needed as we move forward and develop the services Daisy Chain provides.
 I am really excited about coming on board at this stage of development."